Dax Shepard Shares He Relapsed, Opens Up About His Battle With Pill Addiction - E! Online

 As he began withdrawing, he admitted the symptoms physically hit him hard.
 "I'm sweating bullets; I'm jerky; my back kills.
 It's terrible," he said.
 "I've never detoxed from opiates, and I have so much compassion for these junkies who have like f--king cycled through this 20-30 times."

-It was around this time that he also celebrated 16 years of sobriety.
-Bell marked the big day with a touching tribute on Sept.
-1. Shepard recalled being high at a meeting where people were congratulating him on the major milestone.
+Shepard had celebrated 16 years of sobriety earlier that month.
+Bell had marked the big day with a touching Instagram tribute on Sept.
+1. During the interview, Shepard recalled being high at one meeting where people were congratulating him on the major milestone.
 As he said on the podcast, "It was the worst hour of my life."

-In a follow-up meeting—then off of opiates for a full 24 hours—he laid everything out on the line.
+In a later meeting—then off of opiates for a full 24 hours—Shepard laid everything out on the line.
 "It turned into the most incredible, like, 90 minutes I've ever experienced, where there was just so much love and so much understanding and kindness and unconditional love," he said.
 "There's probably been many others, but it's the only experience I can remember having that was just grace, the definition of grace.
 And it was very emotional.
 It was a really, really surreal kind of experience."

 After the meeting was over, Shepard said he felt optimistic for the first time in a long time.